If we suffer from high cholesterol, we know that we need to do something to reduce it.

 Increase your Fiber intake

-The best place to start is with improvement to your diet.
-Including more Fiber in your diet will help you maintain optimal cholesterol levels as soluble dietary fiber helps to remove Low-Density Lipoproteins (LDL) from the body, preventing plaque from building up in the arteries.
+The best place to start is with improvements to our diet.
+Including more fibre in our diet will help to maintain optimal cholesterol levels as soluble dietary fiber helps to remove Low-Density Lipoproteins (LDL) from the body, preventing plaque from building up in the arteries.

 - raw oats